 I planted some herb pots last summer for the first time, and here's a light and fresh summer soup I made from my first crop.
 Tarragon and lemon pair perfectly with yellow squash, and some fresh-snipped chives round this out.
 You can serve this hot or cold and omit the dairy, if you wish.
 It's really a perfect summer soup! —anotherfoodieblogger

 How could you not make this soup?
 The recipe is straightforward, the ingredients simple and seasonal, and the color so lovely!
 It doesn't take long to make a quart of soup (which I tried both hot and cold), and it's a a very pleasant way to enjoy summer's harvest.
 Try blending in a medium potato, cooked, if you prefer a thicker soup. —susan g

 Remove from heat and add the milk or cream.
+(Optional)

 Serve immediately, and garnish with additional tarragon, chives, shredded Parmesan cheese, and croutons, if you like.
 Or, you may chill and serve it cold.